AxiaCoin/Axia-Network-axia/roadmap/implementers-guide/src/types/overseer-protocol.md

     /// This will also perform checking of validation outputs against the acceptance criteria.
     ///
     /// If there is no state available which can provide this data or the core for
-    /// the para is not free at the relay-parent, an error is returned.
+    /// the ally is not free at the relay-parent, an error is returned.
     ValidateFromChainState(
         CandidateDescriptor,
         Arc<PoV>,